Daisy-McG/Hangman/README.md

 Description:<br>
 A score section will be added to the page to show the user how many games they have won or lost during their session.
 This score will only be displayed for the current session.
 Once the browser is refreshed, the score will reset.

+User Story:
+> As a user, I want to see contact information for the site owner incase I want to reach out with any queries I have about the site.

+ Acceptance Criteria:
+ * Contact Information displayed in footer.

+Description:<br>
+Contact information will be added to the footer.
+This will contain a name and email for the site owner.

+User Story:
+> As a user, I want to see other work the site owner has created.

+ Acceptance Criteria:
+ * GitHub Repositry information is displayed
+ * GitHub Icon displayed that directs to GitHub Repository

+Description:<br>
+GitHub Repositpry information will be displayed in the footer.
+This should contain the site owners GitHub user name and an icon that when clicked will direct to the owners GitHub page.

 ### **The Skeleton Plane**
 #### Wireframes
 Mobile and Desktop view